Our first 10 Years (1973 – 1983)

 Katja Dietz, R.N., became Saskatchewan’s first enterostomal therapist in 1974

 R.N.
-Enterostomal Therapists, from left to right: Teri Smith, Katja Dietz and Heather Wigmore.
-Photo taken at the C.A.E.T.
+Enterostomal Therapists, from left to right: Teri Smith, Katja Dietz, and Heather Wigmore.
+Photo was taken at the C.A.E.T.
 Annual Conference in Regina, Oct.
 1983

 The birth of enterostomal therapy in Saskatoon

 No doubt some form of enterostomal therapy took place after the first recorded ostomy operation in Rouen, France in 1776, however crude.
 Nevertheless, 222 years elapsed before anyone produced a trained enterostomal therapist.
 This occurred in 1958 when Dr. Rupert Turnbull of The Cleveland Clinic, Cleveland Ohio, trained one of his ileostomy patients on how to care for herself and other patients.
 This patient, Norma Gill, then founded the first school of Enterostomal Therapy in Cleveland.
 Today, there are eight such training centres in the U.S.A.